mohithkumarss/JITHack/README.md

 # JITHack

-This is a front-end sample created during a Hackathon called JITHack organized by Pentagon and JIT.
+This is a front-end sample created during a Hackathon called JITHack organized by Polygon, Devfolio and JIT.